Personal Incredulity icon

 • Irene was 89 years old, had never left the small town in Iowa where she was raised, and she had never seen a sea vessel.
 Though Michael had tried to describe what Navy life on the submarine would be like, she didn't believe a word was true.
 How could a glorified metal tube sustain the lives of many men, while submerged for months at a time?

 • "It is not possible that we landed a man on the moon.
-How could a tiny capsule with relatively primitive computer technology travel millions of miles in space, travel through radiation, avoid space debris, land and then make the return journy unharmed?"
+How could a tiny capsule with relatively primitive computer technology travel hundreds of thousands of miles through space, travel through radiation, avoid space debris, land and then make the return journey unharmed?"

 This is a common fallacy